 This arbitrary, inconsistent delivery goes beyond news - doing a search for 'Angelina Jolie' for example will sometimes bring back images at the top of the search results, sometimes it won't.
 While Local Search will often pull in Google Maps and monopolise half the page, other times it will be completely absent.

-I understand why Google does this though - in a previous article (Google's Evolving User Interface) I outlined how Google is going through a period of accelerated testing of its user interface to determine what works and how people respond to Universal Search augmentations.
+I understand why Google does this though - Google is going through a period of accelerated testing of its user interface to determine what works and how people respond to Universal Search augmentations.

 However, I can't help seeing this as a problem too, in that the lack of consistency makes optimising for Universal Search too much of speculative exercise and doing a good job doesn't necessarily mean you'll always receive traffic and visitors from optimising for it effectively.
 With the rest of Natural Search, a ranking on Page 1 of Google for a competitive search term pays the bills and you can expect that revenue to come in consistently (if you're looking after it properly of course).
 There isn't that stability in Universal Search results and that isn't helpful to people who have lots of great news content, image content etc., that they want to monetise through search.

 We know from recent heat maps for search results pages that incorporate Universal Search elements, that their presence is to the detriment of both SEO and paid search activities.
 Most Universal Search elements will do one of three things:

 - They will push natural search listings lower down the page.
 This is detrimental to the traffic delivery potential of those natural search listings as there is a cliff-face drop in visitor numbers as you go down the page.